Amy Chaplin’s At Home in the Whole Food Kitchen is more than just another vegetarian cookbook.

 Even if you eat a more omnivorous diet it can help you learn to balance and deepen the eating experience and if you are 100% plant-based – you can’t go wrong with the sophisticated, tasty recipes inside its pages.

 If you’re searching for additional books about whole foods then check out our review of From Head Shops to Whole Foods.

 How To Get Your Copy Of At Home in the Whole Food Kitchen

-You can buy the Whole Food Kitchen: Celebrating the Art of Eating Well by Amy Chaplin on Amazon here.
+You can buy the Whole Food Kitchen: Celebrating the Art of Eating Well by Amy Chaplin online here.